mmagyar/yaschva/README.md

 - Generate random data based on the schema.
 - Generate typescript types from schema.
 - Declare your own types, to keep the schema DRY.

+## Limitations

+Property names starting with a $ (dollar sign) are reserved.

+## Project structure
+This project is written in typescript.
+These can be found under `./src`.

+The default build will create ES6 Modules with EsNext target, these can be found under package root directly in the npm package.

+Sources compiled with Commonjs modules and es6 target can be found under `./cjs` in the npm package.

 ### Why not just use JSON schema?